ayush4604/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone2/README.md

 - **Anomalies**: Prophet successfully identifies spikes in heart rate that deviate from the expected baseline trend.
 - **User Groups**: Clustering reveals distinct groups of activity patterns, likely corresponding to different activity levels (e.g., sedentary vs. active periods).

-## Screenshots of Outputs

-*(Please add screenshots of your Prophet forecast graph and PCA Cluster plot here after running the notebook)*

 ---
 **How to Run**: